jimbobding/Bar-Hop-UK/readme.md

    -EmailJs is used to send a reply to the user.
 6. Bar Hop UK/ What we offer.
 A column of bootstrap cards with images of what can be obtained from visiting breweries through the app.
 - Each card will have a picture and some text
 - One of the cards will be a hyperlink to a separate website.
 It is a beers server website that has information on people wanting to get into the beer industry.
 The website will open on a new page.
+I will add a button to this card so people can see it is a call to action card.
 - The middle card will be a logo picture of the site and will be a link back to the top of the page.
+- Both of thes card will be in the midle of the other cards in the sectionand fall slightly out of sequence, this was an aesthetic choice and also it gives the user a clearer indictation tat these cards have functions.
 7. Footer, the footer will hold social media links.
 All links will lead to the home page of the social media site, I have not made up links for this app.
 - Facebook
 - Twitter